• Skip to primary navigation

 Outwest Camping & RV Park

 Though a bit farther from Nordegg than some of the other options – it’s a 30-minute drive from Rocky Mountain House – Outwest Camping and RV Park is great for those who have an RV and want to stay in the area for a while.
-With more than one hundred huge drive-through sites, each with its own fire pit and picnic table, the private spot has everything you need for a relaxing holiday overlooking the Prairie Creek Valley.
+With over one hundred huge drive-through sites, each with its own fire pit and picnic table, the private spot has everything you need for a relaxing holiday overlooking the Prairie Creek Valley.
 Amenities include flush toilets, hot showers, a laundry room, and so much more, making it one of the best RV parks in the region.

 David Thompson Resort